KainosSoftwareLtd/govuk_nodejs_typescript_example/README.md

 * dependency injection - example of service in controller - AM created service that calls fake api (npm server-json).
 Posts form data and displays a summary of form input.
 Added service to IOC and used inversify to facilitate dependency injection into formExampleController.
 Mocked service in tests using npm ts-mockito
 * validation - see `FormExampleController.ts`, `FormExampleModel.ts` and `formExample.html` for example of form post endpoint that displays GDS styled validation errors against fields (with links) using validation decorators ([class-validator](https://www.npmjs.com/package/class-validator))
 * testing
-  * unit testing including mocking dependencies TODO
+  * unit testing including mocking dependencies - unit testing of formExampleController with service mocked using mokito
   * browser testing - using [webdriver.io](http://webdriver.io/) to create browser tests, the configuration can be extended to call into remote selenium grids and services like [Saucelabs](https://saucelabs.com/) and [BrowserStack](https://www.browserstack.com/)
 * logging - TODO decorators?
 * metrics - TODO